-Couples interested in being married in St. Michael’s should contact the Rector.
+Couples interested in being married in St. Michael’s should contact the Vicar.
 He will help them plan their wedding ceremony and instruct them in the church’s teaching on Marriage.

 St. Michael’s is a beautiful setting for a wedding, and the organist will gladly discuss with the couple the music they would like to have at the ceremony.